Policies

 Pets used in research must be covered under an UCAW-approved proposal.
 Informed consent of the owner must be obtained prior to the conduct of the research.
 A completed Informed Consent and Release Form tailored specifically to the intended use of animals is required.
 An OLAW-approved Animal Welfare Assurance must cover all performance sites for PHS-funded research.
 If the research activity is being conducted in collaboration with a private veterinary practice, the investigator should consider the use of a memorandum of understanding or other written agreement.
 The veterinary clinical care of a privately owned animal is not a research activity, is not provided by UofL and does not require UCAW approval.
 Zoonotic transmission of diseases from pets enrolled in research must to be considered as a potential occupational health hazard and a process to verify proof of vaccination (e.g., rabies, DHLPP) should be included in the UCAW proposal for pets that are typically vaccinated against the disease.

 Rodents undergo anesthesia for a variety of experimental or maintenance purposes.
 Appropriate anesthetics and the depth of anesthesia are vital to both animal health and welfare and the integrity of experimental data.
 All anesthetics must be administered as described and approved in the associated UCAW proposal.
 While under anesthesia, rodents must be appropriately monitored during and after anesthesia until fully recovered.
-Anesthesia, analgesia and peri-operative monitoring must be appropriate for the species and procedures performed, and must be recorded.
-Note: the Performing Rodent Survival Surgery [PDF] policy details additional requirements for survival surgeries.
+Anesthesia, analgesia, and peri-operative monitoring must be appropriate for the species and procedures performed and must be recorded.
+Note: the Performing Rodent Survival Surgery policy details additional requirements for survival surgeries.

 UCAW Policy: